A Legend of Ethshar

-Ithanalin's Restoration, formerly known as Ithanalin's Collection, is the story of an apprentice wizard named Kilisha whose master, Ithanalin, has a spell go wrong through the interference of a spriggan and a tax collector.
+Ithanalin's Restoration, formerly known as Ithanalin's Collection, is the eighth Ethshar novel.
+It's a story of an apprentice wizard named Kilisha whose master, Ithanalin, has a spell go wrong through the interference of a spriggan and a tax collector.
 She's forced to work without guidance to restore the household to its natural order.

 This novel was not very closely tied to any of the previous novels, though when the series continued at least one subsequent novel followed up on some of the events in it.
 Few characters from other Ethshar stories appear, and none play major roles.
 It's set in the city of Ethshar of the Rocks at the exact same time that The Spell of the Black Dagger is taking place in Ethshar of the Sands, a fact that is important to the plot, but one need not have read The Spell of the Black Dagger to follow and appreciate the story.

 If you have any suggestions for material I should add, e-mail me.

 he room was quietly comfortable, not at all like the popular image of a wizard's workshop.
 There were no cluttered shelves, no steaming cauldrons, no mysterious books, just ordinary furniture, most of it in need of dusting.

 Some of the pieces appeared as if they might be rather valuable, Lady Nuvielle thought, as she looked around with interest.
 The mirror above the mantle, for example, had no visible flaws at all, either in the glass or the silvering.
 Glass that fine surely came from Ethshar of the Sands, more than fifty leagues away, or from somewhere even more distant, and must have cost a goodly sum.

 Other items, like the oval braided-rag rug just inside the door, were nothing special at all--at least, not to her untrained eye.
 She smoothed out a large hump in the rug with the toe of her velvet slipper and wondered idly if any of the furnishings might have unseen magical attributes.